otherland/christianity/content/understanding-the-key-differences-between-jehovahs-witnesses-and-christianity-1722020007.md

 Category: Theology/The Divinity Of Jesus
 Slug: understanding-the-key-differences-between-jehovahs-witnesses-and-christianity
 Tags: jehovah witnesses beliefs vs christianity chart, comparison chart jehovah's witnesses vs christianity, christianity vs jehovah witness chart, christianity vs jehovah's witnesses chart, jehovah witness vs christianity comparison, what's the difference between jehovah witness and christianity, what is the difference between jehovah witness and christianity, what's the difference between christian and jehovah witness, theology, the divinity of jesus
+Description: Jehovahs Witnesses have distinct beliefs that set them apart from mainstream Christianity They reject the doctrine of the Trinity believing that God is a single being and that Jesus is a created being They also do not celebrate holidays like Christmas and Easter considering them to have pagan origins contrast
 ---

 ## What are the core beliefs of Jehovah's Witnesses and how do they differ from Christianity?

 Jehovah's Witnesses have distinct beliefs that set them apart from mainstream Christianity.
 They reject the doctrine of the Trinity, believing that **God** is a single being and that Jesus is a created being.
 They also do not celebrate holidays like **Christmas** and **Easter**, considering them to have pagan origins.  contrast, Christianity upholds the belief in the Trinity - the Father, Son, and Holy Spirit as one God - and celebrates the birth and resurrection of Jesus Christ.